kiruwi/Saba-Digital/src/content/projects/ufanisi-resort.md

 <!--StartFragment-->

-This case study documents my complete design process—from initial research and identifying pain points to creating wireframes, prototypes, and the final polished interface.
+This case study documents my complete design process, from initial research and identifying pain points to creating wireframes, prototypes, and the final polished interface.

 <!--EndFragment-->